SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-29-cops-and-santa.md

 What are you looking down here for?
 That was it.
 That was the whole post.
 All of it.
 We're done here.

 Ok, fine: have a cat picture.
-The Weekend Publisher didn't think it was that funny either, when I told him.
+The Weekend Publisher didn't think the joke was that funny either, when I told him.
 As you can plainly see.

 He is a Good Cat, but not an especially Good Critic.
 You should see his dining reviews of